-Interval Training and High Intensity Interval Training (HIIT)
+What is Interval Training and Interval Training Examples

-Fitness training for most people comprises a workout of continuous exercise at a constant intensity.
-This type of training is very effective but, to propel yourself to the next level of fitness, you need to incorporate interval training into your fitness training regimen.
-You will burn more calories, increase your speed, strength, endurance, motivation and overall athletic performance.
+Fitness training for most people comprises a program of continuous exercise at a constant intensity.
+This type of training is very effective, but to propel yourself to the next level of fitness, you need to incorporate interval training.

 Interval training has since evolved into a more structured and sophisticated way of fast tracking your fitness training.
-Unlike Fartlek training, which causes a temporary build-up of lactic acid, interval training now involves alternating periods of activity and recovery.
-Recovery is achieved by maintaining movement throughout the entire workout.
-This facilitates the removal of the lactic acid from the muscles through to its conversion into energy.
+Unlike Fartlek training, which causes a temporary build-up of lactic acid, interval training involves alternating periods of activity and recovery.
+Recovery is achieved by maintaining movement throughout the entire workout, which facilitates the removal of lactic acid and other waste products.

 Interval training programs are also designed scientifically and specifically for individual athletes.
 Physiologists and trainers measure precise periods of activity that match the athlete’s sport and current level of fitness.
 For example, the intensity and duration of these periods of activity are usually determined by AT (anaerobic threshold) testing, which also measures the blood-lactate of the athlete during intense exercise.